yjp20/prism/docs/guides/02-request-validation.md

 hello world
 ```

-On the other hand, putting a server which is not defined in the specification, for example:
+On the other hand, putting a server which isn't defined in the specification:

 ```bash
 curl http://localhost:4010/pet?__server=https://nonsense.com/api